-These are hands down my favorite wireless hand held microphones.
-Whether I have a preacher, a singer, or an MC; this mic just sounds the best.
-With a huge variety of selectable frequencies, it’s easy to stack eight wireless units on one stage.
+These are hands down my favorite wireless hand-held microphones.
+Whether I have a preacher, a singer, or an MC; this mic sounds the best.
+With a huge variety of selectable frequencies, it’s easy to stack up to eight wireless units on one stage.

 4. Sennheiser e609

 This is my go to mic for guitar amps.
 With a natural curve that dips at the 1kHz band, this mic scoops out much of those nasty mid-range frequencies that muddy up the mix.
 Not only is this a super cardioid dynamic mic, but it was designed specifically to mic loud sounds close to the source.

 The AT 4040’s are used often as a matched pair.
 Just about anything that needs a good stereo image will sound great on these mics.
 I’ve used them as drum overheads with a beta 52 and not needed any other mics on the kit to get a great drum sound.
 They add a little color to the higher spectrum.
 There is a considerable boost at about 7kHz, a dip at about 9kHz, then another boost at 11kHz.

 The RE20 is a must have mic for anyone in the broadcast industry.
 Used primarily as a radio announcer’s microphone this dynamic mic sounds great in recordings.
 Even though it’s a dynamic mic, it has a pretty low noise floor.
 With interesting characteristics in the high-mids this mic will make everyone’s voice sound nice and full.

 It’s hard to make a microphone list without adding something by MXL.
 What they have done to the pro audio industry is really interesting.
 They have put out some amazing sounding mics for dirt cheap.
 These condenser mics are every aspiring recording artist’s first microphone.
 I love using them as pairs, or individually for just about any recording application.